AqlaSolutions/DepositTermCalc/README.md

 # DepositTermCalc
 Helps managing your money.
-Calculates deposit terms required to always keep minimum amount of cash in your hands but no more than necessary.
+It calculates deposits plan required to always keep minimum amount of cash in your hands but no more than necessary.

 <img src="https://i.imgur.com/OOlN1Y9.png" />